yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 2-dimensional list of integers.
 However, our function is still pure and does not mutate **any** data structure or variable.

-Recursive solutions can also be incredibly elegant to express, especially when the problem or data structures used are (inherently) recursive.
+Recursive solutions can also be more elegant, especially when the problem or data structures used are (inherently) recursive.
 Take the example of obtaining the preorder of a binary tree.
 Binary trees are recursive data structures, if formulated the following
 way:

-> A (nonempty) tree is either:
+> A (nonempty) binary tree is either:
 >    - A node with a value, a left tree and a right tree; OR
 >    - A leaf with just a value

-As you can see, the definition of a node contains (sub)trees, making it a recursive data structure[^3].
+As you can see, the definition of a node contains (sub)trees, making the binary tree a recursive data structure[^3].
 Therefore, operations on trees can often be expressed elegantly using recursion.
-For example, the specification of getting the *preorder* of a tree can be like so:
+For example, the specification of obtaining the *preorder* of a tree can be like so:

 1. The preorder of a leaf is a list containing the leaf's value